zumasys/docs/site/rover/release-notes/desktop/1-5-0/README.md

 **Forms**
 - Addresses an issue with Prev/Next buttons on certain forms not moving through items correctly.
 - Addresses retaining the previously focused control after Prev/Next button clicks.
-- Addresses issue with bottom navigation button on certain vertical scrollbars being hidden by the form status bar.
-- Addresses application crash durring certain form operations where a dialog is presented from a selection grid.
+- Addresses application crash during certain form operations where a dialog is presented from a selection grid.

 <PageFooter />